-Vision research funded by the National Eye Institute (NEI) is leading to progress in understanding and treating corneal disease.
+Vision research funded by the National Eye Institute (NEI) had led to progress in understanding and treating corneal disease.
 Information from our clinical trial results is available in the Press Release Archive:

 The National Eye Institute (NEI) is one of the Federal government's National Institutes of Health.
 It was established by Congress in 1968 to discover safe and effective ways of preventing, diagnosing, and treating eye diseases and disorders.
 The NEI is the major sponsor of vision research in the U.S. This research is conducted at about 250 medical centers, hospitals, and universities across the country.
 Other clinical trials are conducted by NEI researchers at the National Institutes of Health campus in Bethesda, Maryland.

 For more information contact: